Cross-Whitehall spending controls will be a permanent way of life the Minister for the Cabinet Office, Francis Maude, announced today.

 The 20 suppliers meeting with Francis Maude are:

 - Telereal Trillium

-About the supplier renegotiations and Crown Representative network
+Further information about the supplier renegotiations and Crown Representative network.

 About the Cabinet Office efficiency agenda:

-Tight controls on spending and a businesslike approach to government have led to cash savings of £3.75bn from May 2010 to April 2011, and the government anticipates a further £5bn in savings for the financial year 2011/12.
-See:
+Tight controls on spending and a businesslike approach to government have led to cash savings of £3.75 billion from May 2010 to April 2011, and the government anticipates a further £5 billion in savings for the financial year 2011/12.
+For further information see: